 |Use:||place of worship|

 |Original Use:||place of worship|

 |Contractors:||The Winnipeg Supply and Fuel Company Ltd.|

 |Tours:||Part of the QR Code Tour|

-Construction began on the Shaarey Zedek Synagogue, the first large synagogue built in Winnipeg’s south end, in January of 1949, and was completed in the Fall of the following year.
+Construction began on the Shaarey Zedek Synagogue, the first large synagogue built in Winnipeg’s south end, in January 1949, and was completed in the fall of 1950.

-Structurally, the building is constructed atop wood piles driven 25’ deep and connected with a series of reinforced concrete grade beams; the walls are of either site-cast steel reinforced concrete or hollow precast concrete block.
+Structurally, the building is constructed atop wood piles driven 25 feet deep and connected with a series of reinforced concrete grade beams.
+The walls are of either site-cast steel reinforced concrete or hollow precast concrete block.
 The additional structure, of the second level and flat roof, is constructed of steel beams and girders.